Rakesh-Nair/netninja-todo-mongo-app/README.md

 Shaun P (Net Ninja) Todo list tutorial, with express, ajax, mongo
 ==================================================================

-Mongo uses the mLab free sandbox account to host the db.
+It uses the mLab.com free sandbox account to host the db.

+If this db is not available it won't work.